Open-Attestation/open-attestation-cli/README.md

 #### Method 2: Using the `config-template-path` option

 Step 1.
-Generate a `wallet.json` file and add funds into `wallet.json`.

->**Note:** Skip Step 1 if you already have a `wallet.json` file with sufficient funds in the specified network.

-The following is a command example:
+Make sure the `wallet.json` file has sufficient funds.

 ```bash
 open-attestation wallet create --output-file wallet.json
 ```

->**Note:** Currently, OpenAttestation does not provide any faucet to dispense funds into `wallet.json`.
-You can search online for some faucets.

 Step 2.
-Generate the configuration file by providing the `wallet.json` file you created and an existing configuration file.
+Generate the configuration file by providing the `wallet.json` file and an existing configuration file.

-The following is a command example:

 ```bash
 open-attestation config create --output-dir ./example-configs --encrypted-wallet-path </path/to>/wallet.json
 ```

-The response looks like the following, in which you need to provide certain information:
+You need to provide certain information in the response:

 ```
 // Please fill in the necessary information when prompted.